The Top 10 Most Popular Foods in Guinea

 It is said that Futti is the meal of the poor because it contains neither meat nor fish.
 But nowadays, it is eaten by wealthy families because it is delicious and healthy.
 The advantage for busy workers is that it is quick to make.

 It is also very healthy as it contains little or no sugar, unlike rice and other carbohydrates, making it suitable for people with conditions such as diabetes, high blood pressure, etc. It is mostly served with groundnut soup as a sauce.
 You can find it served around health facilities and in many local cafés, marketplaces, etc.

 The seasonal spicy-sweet mixture of this mango dish will delight your taste buds.
 It is very popular in the Kindia, Conakry, and Boké regions during the mango season (April to July).

 It is eaten almost every afternoon and in the evenings.
 The stew contains ripe mangoes, dried fish, plantain, cocoa, yam, and red palm oil, and more.

 Attiéké is a cassava couscous made by steaming fermented cassava pulp semolina.
-It is a traditional food with a high calorie content and a sour taste, which is served with fried fish, meat, ripe fried plantain, and vegetables.
+It is a traditional food with a high-calorie content and a sour taste.
+It is served with fried fish, meat, ripe fried plantain, and vegetables.

-Attiéké is mainly eaten in the cities; however, consumption has spread throughout the country, making it one of the top local popular foods in Guinea.
-You will find it sold on the streets, in entertainment areas, market places, and in modern restaurants.
+Attiéké is mainly eaten in the cities.
+However, consumption has spread throughout the country, making it one of the top local popular foods in Guinea.
+You will find it sold on the streets, in entertainment areas, in marketplaces, and in modern restaurants.